MediaComem/comem-archidep/ex/docker-compose-wopr.md

 "official Ruby & Node.js image".

-You could make such an image with both Ruby and Node.js yourself (and someone may already have done and published it on Docker Hub), but that's not really the Docker philosophy.
+You could make such an image with both Ruby and Node.js yourself (and someone may already have done it and published it on Docker Hub), but that's not really the Docker philosophy.

 ### :exclamation: Write a multi-stage Dockerfile